-Potential ‘Supernatural’ Spoilers: Does Dean Winchester Have Men of Letters Plan
+Potential ‘Supernatural’ Spoilers: Does Dean Winchester Have Men Of Letters Plan

 In the aforementioned previous episode, Sam was thoroughly tortured by a supposedly rogue Men of Letters agent.
 Although this person ultimately got her comeuppance, it wasn’t before Dean also had to undergo a bit of torture at the supposedly civilized hands of the British chapter of Men of Letters.

-Even though the Men of Letters organization claimed it was all an unfortunate incident they regreted, Dean and San weren’t buying it.
+Even though the Men of Letters organization claimed it was all an unfortunate incident they regretted, Dean and Sam weren’t buying it.

 can you believe supernatural made sam say 'love you, too' AT THE SAME moment dean was talking to cas ! it's a sign guys. ????????????????❤️???? pic.twitter.com/um1fP9H7zF